tranquilit/WAPT/waptserver/README.txt

-WAPTServer serves wapt packages and desktops configuration on the network It is made of two services :
+WAPTServer serves wapt packages and desktops configuration on the network.

+It is composed of two services:

-* WAPTServer, a python based service, which depends on waptmongodb
+* WAPTServer, a python based service, which depends on mongodb
-* WAPTmongodb service, a mongodb database that store clients machines inventory
+* a mongodb database that stores the inventory of client machines

-Note :
+Note: on Windows, MongoDB is packaged as the WAPTMongodb service.
-* MongoDB is not in the lastest version, due to a bug on the service start/stop mechanism in mogodb > 2.1
+It is not in the latest version, due to a bug in the service start/stop mechanism in mogodb > 2.1